devops-tools-for-java-developers/code-snippets/README.md

 # devops-tools-for-java-developers
-DevOps Tools for Java Developers resources
+DevOps Tools for Java Developers resources and examples

+Code snippets are organized by book chapter.

 ---